 So I designed an LED backpack which was pretty unobtrusive in the day time, but contained two strips of LED lights which could be turned on when needed to make them stand out from the shadows.
 It's never going to be a substitute for proper road safety education for pedestrians and drivers alike, but being seen is a large part of the battle.

-If you're concerned about your child's visibility on the way to school, have a look at our LED light up backpacks and read our blog 8 tips for staying safe walking to school
+If you're concerned about your child's visibility on the way to school, have a look at our LED light up backpacks and read our blog 8 tips for staying safe walking to school.

 Photo credit: Christian Thomas